Cretan Oregano(Pot Marjoram)

 Mexican Oregano ( Lippia)

 Most dried oregano in Mexican markets come from this shrublike plant.
-Very difficult to propagate it so maybe I'll have a few.Not winter hardy.
+Very difficult to propagate it so may not have any this year.Not winter hardy.
 I grow mine (3 ft. tall) in a large pot.
+Difficult to propagate so may not be available.

 Mexican Oregano (Poliomintha)